Python-GIS-book/site/source/back-matter/md/glossary.md

 Module
   A file containing Python definitions and statements.
 Module files have the ``.py`` file extension.

+Program
+  A detailed list of step-by-step instructions that tell the computer exactly what to do.

+Programming language
+  A set of exact and unambiguous instructions that can be understood by the computer.

+Semantics
+  The meaning of an element in a programming language.
+For example, the `len()` function in Python is used to determine the length of a data structure that is defined in memory.

+Software
+  Another name for a {term}`program`.

+Syntax
+  The form of an element in a programming language.
+For example, the print function in Python expects the syntax `print('hello')` in order to have the word hello displayed on the screen.

 Variable
   A way of storing values in the memory of the computer using specific names that you define.
 ```